 The following is the text of a Marine Safety Alert issued by the U.S. Coast Guard:

-This safety alert is for informational purposes only and does not relieve any domestic or international safety, operational or material requirement.
-Developed by the Office of Commercial Vessel Compliance, Washington, DC.
-Questions may be addressed to CG-CVCemail@example.com.
+This safety alert is provided for informational purposes only and does not relieve any domestic or international safety, operational or material requirement.
+Developed by the Office of Foreign and Offshore Vessel Compliance Division (CG-5432), United States Coast Guard Headquarters, Washington, DC.